 At Triad Dentistry, we appreciate that the best dental problem is the one that never happens in the first place!
 This approach is focused on prevention.
-And effective preventative dentistry in Greensboro, NC at the office of Steven L. Hatcher, DDS combines consistent and thorough home care with professional examinations and cleanings.
-So, when patients brush, floss, and care for their teeth and gums effectively, every day, and maintain check-ups with Drs Hatcher, Merrell and Isharani, they are taking part in the preventative dentistry that maintains a healthy and stunning smile.
+And effective preventative dentistry in Greensboro, NC at the Triad Dentistry office combines consistent and thorough home care with professional examinations and cleanings.
+So, when patients brush, floss, and care for their teeth and gums effectively, every day, and maintain check-ups with Drs.
+Hatcher, Merrell, Isharani, and Santiago-Coiro, they are taking part in the preventative dentistry that maintains a healthy and stunning smile.

 A proactive approach

 Too many times, patients only visit their dentist when symptoms like toothaches arise.
 This is reactive dentistry.
 Reactive dentistry identifies existing problems and restores oral health with time-consuming, costly, and extensive treatments.
 Restorative procedures include extractions followed by bridges or dental implant-retained crowns and dentures to replace teeth that can’t be “saved” with root canal therapy.
 Why go through all of the trauma, hassle, and expense associated with restorative treatment when you don’t have to?

 Preventive dentistry represents an affordable (often, 100% covered by dental insurance), comfortable, and efficient way to maintain the health of your teeth and gums.
 Triad Dentistry’s services focus on preventing or quickly resolving the two leading causes of tooth loss:

 As progressive conditions, there are many opportunities for Triad Dentistry, in partnership with you, to stop dental decay and disease before they cause irreversible damage.